Footsteps to Mars (1993)

 The Mars temperate landing, the sixth footstep, would mark the culmination of Landis's program.
 Successfully accomplishing a landing in the martian mid-latitudes would, Landis predicted, result in budget cuts and Mars program cancellation within two years.

 His seventh footstep was, thus, designed to postpone the inevitable.
-He argued that a landing in Valles Marineris, Mars's equatorial "Grand Canyon," would provide a spectacular coda exciting enough to forestall program cancellation.
+He argued that a landing in Valles Marineris, the equatorial "Grand Canyon" of Mars, would provide a spectacular coda exciting enough to forestall program cancellation.